anarchy-ai/LLM-VM/README.md

 > cd LLM-VM
 > ./setup.sh
 ```

+The above bash script `setup.sh` only works for MacOs.

-Alternatively you can do this:
+If you are on Linux you should do this:

 ```bash
 > git clone https://github.com/anarchy-ai/LLM-VM.git